raiden-network/raiden/docs/api_walkthrough.rst

 This gives a result similar to those in :ref:`Opening a Channel <opening-a-channel>` that represents the current state of the payment channel.

 A new token resulting in a new token network has now been registered.
 A channel between two Raiden nodes has been opened, and both nodes have deposited to the channel.
-From here on the two nodes can start :ref:`transferring tokens <transferring-tokens>` between each other.
+From here on the two nodes can start :ref:`transferring tokens <token-payments>` between each other.

 The above is not how a user would normally join an already existing token network.
 It is only included here to show how it works under the hood.